codiga/doc.codiga.io/docs/integration-slack.md

 ## Adding Slack to your project

-First, go to your project preferences.
-A button _Add to Slack_ is available, as shown below.
+First, go to your project preferences and click on the "Notifications" tab.
+Click on the _Add to Slack_ button.
-Click on this button.

 ![Add slack to your project](/img/slack-add.png)